jhthorsen/mojo-server-daemoncontrol/README.md

 Note that [Mojo::Server::DaemonControl](https://metacpan.org/pod/Mojo%3A%3AServer%3A%3ADaemonControl) is currently EXPERIMENTAL and it has not been tested in production yet.
 Feedback is more than welcome.

-# ENVIRONMENT VARIABLES

-Some environment variables can be set in `systemd` service files, while other can be useful to be read when initializing your web server.

-## MOJODCTL\_CONTROL\_CLASS

-This environment variable will be set to [Mojo::Server::DaemonControl::Worker](https://metacpan.org/pod/Mojo%3A%3AServer%3A%3ADaemonControl%3A%3AWorker) inside the worker process.

 # SIGNALS

 ## INT, TERM